 These part-time programs of study are offered to meet the needs of working students.
 Doctoral students collaborate with faculty advisors to select electives appropriate to their career choices.
 Doctoral coursework and dissertation research are based on a broad focal area that is critical to the future of nursing and practice: social determinants of health.
 The faculty and administration of the College of Nursing and Health Sciences believe that the University is a community of scholars.
 Its central aim is the commitment to search for and disseminate knowledge through scholarship, inquiry, and creative activities.

-The PhD curriculum is designed to develop a research trajectory in one’s area of expertise.
+The online PhD curriculum is designed to develop a research trajectory in one’s area of expertise.
 The purpose of the program is to prepare nurse scientists who, upon graduation, will assume leadership positions in research, education, and in healthcare systems.

 The goals of the program are to prepare graduates as nursing scholars who: